Particular/docs.particular.net/nservicebus/bridge/configuration_monitoring_bridge_[2,).partial.md

 snippet: configure-heartbeats

 > [!NOTE]
 > `ServiceControl_Queue` is a placeholder for the name of the ServiceControl input queue.
-The name of the ServiceControl input queue matches the [ServiceControl internal queue name](/servicecontrol/servicecontrol-instances/configuration.md#recoverability-servicecontrolinternalqueuename).
+The name of the ServiceControl input queue matches the [ServiceControl instance name](/servicecontrol/servicecontrol-instances/configuration.md#host-settings-servicecontrolinstancename).

 #### Heartbeat interval